Data Retention Policy

 • Controlled handling of physical records

-Access to client information is limited only to authorised individuals who require it for legitimate professional purposes.
+Access to client information within the practice is limited only to authorised individuals who require it for legitimate professional purposes.
+Where third-party service providers process data on our behalf, they are required to maintain equivalent standards of protection.
+Please refer to Section 6 for further details.

 Reasonable steps are taken to ensure that personal data collected is accurate, relevant, and not excessive in relation to its purpose.
 Information is only retained for as long as necessary to fulfil its intended use.